 - Madagascar is home to the most endangered primate in the world, the Greater Bamboo lemur.
 This lemur got its name from its diet that is made up of 90% bamboo, despite the toxic levels of cyanide it contains.

-To review publications regarding Omaha's Henry Doorly Zoo's efforts Madagascar, please click here.
+To review publications regarding Omaha's Henry Doorly Zoo and Aquarium's efforts Madagascar, please click here.